INTRO TO THE NASM CES STUDY MATERIALS

 If you have not yet signed up for the NASM CES certification, receive a big discount here.

 Get your copy of the NASM CES exam cheat sheet.
-It helps immensely for studying for the exam.
+It helps immensely in studying for the exam.

 My Bitmoji counterpart will be walking you through the NASM CES study guide to make sure that you are on track for passing the NASM CES exam.
 Say hello to Tyler-Moji.